areyn77463/areyn77463/README.md

 - 👋 Hi, I’m Aaron Reynolds
-- 🌱 I’m currently learning software engineering and cybersecurity techniques at ODU
+- 🌱 I’m currently learning software engineering, web development and cybersecurity techniques at Old Dominion University
 - 💞️ I’m looking to collaborate on any software development projects that help me gain more knowledge and experience

 <!---
 areyn77463/areyn77463 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.